-The non-gold loan portfolio accounted for around 33% of the total portfolio as on March 31, 2021.
-Out of this, the microfinance business accounted for Rs 4,950 crore AUM as on March 31, 2021, while the AUM of vehicle and housing finance stood at Rs 2,088 crore and Rs 1,220 crore, respectively.
+The non-gold loan portfolio accounted for around 34% of the total MPG portfolio as on September 30, 2021.
+Out of this, the microfinance business accounted for Rs 4,769 crore AUM as on September 30, 2021, while the AUM of vehicle and housing finance stood at Rs 1,992 crore and Rs 1,250 crore, respectively.
 The non-gold portfolio has faced asset quality challenges especially in the aftermath of the pandemic.
 The management remains cautious and has strategically decided to curtail disbursements resulting in no growth in microfinance business and decline in vehicle finance business.
-The microfinance portfolio (under Muthoot Microfin Ltd [MML]) registered no growth in fiscal 2021 whereas the vehicle loan portfolio (under Muthoot Capital Services Ltd [MCSL]) has registered decline of 21% in fiscal 2021.
-On the other hand, housing finance business (under Muthoot Housing Finance Co Ltd [MHFCL]) has grown 7.3% over the same period.
-At consolidated level, the MPG's RoMA stood at 1.5% for the nine months ended March 31, 2021.
-The significant increase in pro-forma GNPA in the non-gold businesses during fiscal 2021 has resulted in higher provision, thereby impacting the earnings profile of subsidiaries.
-Nevertheless, since the gold loan business will continue to dominate the group's overall loan portfolio, the consolidated credit profile has the ability to absorb asset quality and earnings risks in the non-gold businesses in the near term.